BasPieren/functional-programming/README.md

 This is a list of things in want to do in this project.
 - [X] Git, npm, and d3 are used; the project runs without errors; data is loaded with d3; there is a representation of data.
 - [X] Data is rendered with d3; interpreting the representation is easier that interpreting the data itself.
-- [ ] d3 is used to clean data and make a dynamic representation; data is functionally transformed.
+- [X] d3 is used to clean data and make a dynamic representation; data is functionally transformed.
 - [ ] Representation and use of d3 go beyond an example: there are demonstrable additions like a well-chosen scale.
 - [ ] The way the student applies subject matter is more advanced than what they were taught in class; let’s switch places.

 ## Description 📝
-During this project I used d3 to make a clean data presentation using the OBA API.
+During this project I used d3 to make a clean data presentation using the data we got from the OBA API.
 I did research based on the data which I used to formulate a research question, sub-questions and hypothesis.

 ## Installing 🔍
 To install this application enter the following into your terminal: